gabergg/personal_site/README.md

 Oh, I also want to learn to design!
 Hopefully will be iterating on this site for a long time to come.

 The current iteration of the site is now live on gabegsell.com

+Will be transitioning this site to RoR in an effort to become fluent.